 Anyway, I spent no money this time, but made a solemn promise to one retailer that I would "return to him" - to prove this, I shook his hand and took a picture of him, in front of his shop, by which I could remember him.
 Excessive I know, but he had a charm to him.
 Another stall was being run by a girl, who I wouldn't have thought a day over fifteen, that had her five month old baby lying upon a blanket, on the floor, under a shelf.
 At this point I told her all about Cianan, my nephew.

 My writing has currently become quite broken; I have been joined by the fabulous Francessca, rowdy Ruby and amazing Anthony.

 Our journey continued on through countless townships and villages inhabited by poor, but happy, harmonious people.
 Children playing with and selling fruit - would you believe it, USh 4,000 for fifty bananas?
 The adults all seem so industrious; everyone has their own business it seems.
 It makes me angry that in the UK so many poor people just wallow in their own self-pity, as opposed to fighting for survival.

 This country is beautiful.
 I have been meaning to mention it for a while, but, the instant I set eyes upon Uganda, I fell in love.
 I have already resolved, by hook or by crook, that I shall return.

 For the final leg of the journey I was sat next to Teequay.
 She is a girl with a 'head on her shoulders'.
-We discussed relationships... and Jeannie!
+We discussed a number of divergent topics.
 Our conversation lasted until sunset and, as darkness and heavy rain descended, we made Green Hills Hotel, Kabale.